-To simplify the concept of the core, or you can say to define the “core” in a most simplified way I want to tell you, it’s the place of the wheel where the bearing seats.
+To simplify the concept of the core, or you can say to define the “core” in a most simplified way I want to tell you, it’s the place of the wheel where the bearing sits.
 That’s why some people refer to this as bearing seat as well.

 The bearing can be positioned in three places, hence you can say wheel core can be classified as three types.

-From the name, you can easily understand here the bearing seats exactly at the center of the wheel as a result there is the same amount of urethane at the inner and outer side of the core.
+From the name, you can easily understand here the bearing sits exactly at the center of the wheel as a result there is the same amount of urethane at the inner and outer side of the core.